erkac/f5-demo-lab/F5-CLI/README.md

 ### ./02_fix_chrome.sh

-* Regenerate the certificate for F5 MGMT to resolve the issue in Chrome based browers (at least) on macOS.
+* Regenerate the certificate for F5 MGMT to resolve the issue in Chrome based browsers (at least) on macOS.
 * `./openssl.cnf` contains the SSL certificate configuration.

 ### ./03_do.sh